martin-svk/dot-files/README.md

 [Devilspie2](http://www.gusnan.se/devilspie2/) is a window matching utility, allowing the user to perform scripted actions on windows as they are created.
-I use it mainly to move application to their reserved workspace and to make them go fullscreen automatically.
+I use it mainly to move application to their reserved workspace and to make them go full screen automatically.

 Below is an example of such script: